 Mailchimp has put a number of measures in place to ensure that European data remains protected when it’s transferred outside of Europe.

 In addition to incorporating the SCCs, our Data Processing Addendum also specifies our commitments to security, confidentiality of processing, limitations on international transfers of personal data, cooperation with data subject rights, notice of security incidents, and more.

 Importantly, Mailchimp does not sell, rent, or trade user data.

-While the CJEU’s ruling on the Privacy Shield complicates EU-US data transfers, it changes little regarding the paramount importance Mailchimp places on the privacy and security of our users’ data.
-Our security and privacy program is outlined in detail on our security page.
+Mailchimp treats the privacy and security of our users’ data with paramount importance.
+Our security and privacy program is outlined in detail on our Security page.

 Here’s a summary of some of the important and specific technical and organizational measures we have implemented (and will continue to implement) to safeguard against unauthorized access to user data: